Pay day loan firm Wonga suffers data breach affecting up to 270,000

 Given that the last four digits of bank cards can use as part of the login process for online accounts there’s a potential risk that breached data could be used to try to log into customers’ bank accounts.

-There are no details about how the breach happened at this point, with Wonga saying on its website that is “urgently working to establish further details”, and making a generic statement about the rise of “increasingly sophisticated” cyber attacks.
+There are no details about how the breach happened at this point, with Wonga saying only on its website that it is “urgently working to establish further details”, and making a generic statement about the rise of “increasingly sophisticated” cyber attacks.

 According to the Guardian, the company became aware of a problem last week but only realized on Friday that data could be accessed externally, and only started contacting affected customers on Saturday.
 The UK’s data protection regulator, the ICO, has apparently been informed of the breach.